camillebassuel/emscriptmake/README.md

 # emscriptmake

+IN BRIEF
-buildable example to produces a JS bounded cpp lib
+simple example to produces a JS bounded cpp lib BUILDING & TESTING  -  INSTRUCTIONS
 CMake have to be installed as it's a CMake project :)
 After installation and environment variables settings created, the EMSDK directory contains all that is needed to compile the project

-#create the target directory called 'cmake-build-emscripten'
+#create the target directory called 'thetarget'
 mkdir cmake-build-emscripten
 #to configure
-emcmake cmake . -B cmake-build-emscripten -G Ninja
+emcmake cmake . -B thetarget -G Ninja
 #to build
-cmake --build .\cmake-build-emscripten
+cmake --build .\thetarget

 to test the api the test.html file is provided which link to the cmake-build-emscripten/cpp2wasm.js file produced by the compilation